Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - All motions require factums, served and filed at least two days before the motion.

-- Bills of costs shall be filed along with motion material, if costs are requested by either party on the motion.
+- A bill of costs shall be filed along with motion material if costs are requested by a party on the motion.

 - Excerpts of authorities that are not available on a free public website, such as excerpts from textbooks or unreported decisions, should be collected in a small brief of excerpts of unreported authorities and filed electronically in PDF format.

-- If an early conference date is available, the conference coordinator will provide the parties with the date, time and the contact information for the conference call or videoconference for the case conference.
+- If the matter is deemed to be of sufficient urgency, the conference coordinator will provide the parties with the date, time and the contact information for the conference call or videoconference for the case conference.

 - For urgent conferences only, the other party’s case conference brief shall be filed by emailing the brief and affidavit of service to Toronto.firstname.lastname@example.org.